ashleyesau/parking_tickets/athena data validation README.md

   (SELECT DISTINCT * FROM all_invalid_records) i;
 ```

+**Notes:**
+This query creates a new table to track invalid records by:
+- Identifying three main categories of invalid data:
+  1. Records with NULL values in any column
+  2. Records with invalid date formats
+  3. Records with duplicate summons numbers
+- Using UNION ALL to combine all problem records into one result set
+- Adding an "invalid_reason" column to track why each record was flagged as invalid
+- Calculating a total count of distinct summons numbers that will be removed
+- Creating a permanent table to store these invalid records for auditing purposes

 ### Check how many dates are outside the relevant range for analysis 2013-2017
 ```sql
 -- Count records with issue_date before 2013